TO: Jonathan Espinosa, Class of ’13, and Concerned SUNY New Paltz Alumni

 The point is that converting programs to departments is not as straightforward as suggested in your petition, and may carry negative consequences for educational quality and student experiences.

 All of that said, costs associated with supporting a new standalone department often represent a hurdle that is difficult to clear as state support for higher education has decreased, so much that not only are some institutions merging campuses, but also increasingly merging academic units.

-3. We demand the College conduct an equity audit of all courses, and provide the necessary training and other infrastructure support to ensure an anti-racist curriculum.
+3. We demand the University conduct an equity audit of all courses, and provide the necessary training and other infrastructure support to ensure an anti-racist curriculum.

 RESPONSE: We have common goals with you and think that many faculty do as well.
 The Provost reached out this summer to faculty governance leadership affirming that while curricular review and revision are primarily the purview of the faculty, campus and academic leadership strongly support a review of our curricular offerings and instructional approaches to better position and highlight current course offerings on the dynamics of race, racism, and inequity so that we can more effectively educate our students on these issues.
 Such a review will necessarily entail an inventory of courses and programs addressing these curricular goals.
 We have also requested faculty review of pedagogical approaches that foster greater equity in educational outcomes.

 Faculty will be supported in such efforts through the work of the Faculty Development Center and through support of proposals from faculty.
 That includes faculty engaged in the Black Lives Matter at School initiative, the Black Lives Matter in STEM faculty coalition, and the pilot of the Diversity Faculty Fellows program, to name examples of faculty commitment to advancing anti-racist curricula and pedagogies.

 4. We demand an increase of at least two quality, full-time, tenure-tracked Black faculty (not lecturers) in each and all academic departments, and living wage pay for all adjunct professors.